ucw9q/restful-api-design-guidelines/README.md

 * A plural noun should be used for collection names.
 * A plural noun should be used for store names.
 * A verb or verb phrase should be used for controller names.
+* Limit your URI's to a maximum of [2048](https://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers/417184#417184) characters.

 ## URI Query Design
 A URI’s query comes after the path and before the optional fragment: